paulkeith/gmbn-browser/README.md

 * Dependency injection is used to keep code SOLID and testable.
 * [Dip](https://github.com/AliSoftware/Dip) is used for the DI container.
 * [Moya](https://github.com/Moya/Moya) is used for type-safe REST API access.
+* [YouTubePlayerKit](https://github.com/SvenTiigi/YouTubePlayerKit) is used to play the YouTube videos.
 * Swift Package Manager is used to manage third-party dependencies.